-Since debuted on radio June 12 1996, Motoring World has introduced new and developmental dimension to Motoring reporting in Africa.
+since debuted on radio on June 12, 1996, Motoring World has introduced a new and developmental dimension to Motoring reporting in Africa.
 To us, motoring has got to do more with human behaviour and activities.

 The same old but undying commitment to professionalism in motoring reporting motivated us to launch into the wide world of online publishing, via www.motoringworldng.com.